ufkxdev/cli-todo-app/README.md

-# CLI Todo Uygulaması

-Java ile geliştirilmiş, terminal üzerinden çalışan basit bir **Todo (Yapılacaklar) Uygulaması**.

-Bu proje Java öğrenme sürecinde:
-- Dosya okuma/yazma
-- Liste yönetimi
-- Menü tabanlı uygulama mantığı öğrenmek için geliştirilmiştir.

----
+#CLI Todo Application

+A simple Todo (Task Management) Application developed in Java that runs in the terminal.

+This project was created during the Java learning process to practice:

+File reading and writing

+List management

+Menu-based application logic

-## 🚀 Özellikler
+## 🚀 Features

-- Görev ekleme
-- Görevleri listeleme
-- Görev silme
-- Görev tamamlandı olarak işaretleme
-- Görevleri dosyada saklama (`todo.txt`)

----
+Add tasks

+List tasks

+Delete tasks

+Mark tasks as completed

+Persist tasks in a file (todo.txt)

-## 🖥️ Kullanım
+## 🖥️ Usage
-Uygulama terminal üzerinden çalışır.

-## Menü:
+The application runs via the terminal.

+Menu:
-### 1 - Görev Ekle
+## 1 - Add Task

-### 2 - Görevleri Listele
+## 2 - List Tasks

-### 3 - Görev Sil
+## 3 - Delete Task

-### 4 - Görev Tamamla
+## 4 - Complete Task

-### 0 - Çıkış
+## 0 - Exit